renesca/renesca/README.md

 libraryDependencies += "com.github.renesca" %% "renesca" % "0.3.0"
 ```

+## Feedback
+Please don't hesitate to create issues about anything.
+Ideas, Questions, Bugs, Feature Requests.
+If you are stuck with renesca for some time, this means something does not work as intended or the API is not intuitive.
+Let's fix this together.

 ## Usage Example
 This example is also available as sbt project: [renesca/renesca-example](https://github.com/renesca/renesca-example)